openflighthpc/flight-hunter/README.md

 192.168.255.255
 ```

 and so on.
 CIDR format IP ranges (e.g. `192.168.0.0/16`) are *not* currently supported.
-Please be aware that, by default the maximum transmission unit for a UDP broadcast is 1500 bytes.
+Please be aware that, by default, the maximum transmission unit for a UDP broadcast is 1500 bytes.
 Not all kernels support fragmentation for UDP broadcasts, so please be aware of your kernel's capabilities (and your payload size) before using this transmission mode.

 See all nodes in the node list with `list`.